Cedar Hill Nature Preserve

 The goals of good management should be to: greatly reduce the woody understory, moderately reduce the forest density, and encourage diverse mix of native grasses and forbs to grow in open areas and under the trees.
 The following discusses how to do this in the Post Oak Savannah region of Texas, but much of what is described can be applied to other forest areas with a dense woody understory.

 Habitat restoration is a lengthy and fairly difficult process.
-It consists of 4 stages requiring at least two years.
+It consists of 4 stages requiring at least two years and lifetime maintenance.

 However, the results can make it all worthwhile!